openapi-generators/openapi-python-client/README.md

 If this option results in conflicts, you will need to manually override class names instead via the `class_overrides` option.

+### enumerate_duplicate_model_names

+Even with `use_path_prefixes_for_title_model_names` set to `true`, duplicate model class names can occur.
+By default, when duplicates are encountered they will be skipped.

+Setting `enumerate_duplicate_model_names` to `true` in your config file will result in a number being added to duplicate names starting with 2.
+For instance, if `MyModelName` already exists, then the next time a model with that name is encountered, it will be named `MyModelName2`, then `MyModelName3` and so on.

 ### http_timeout

 By default, the timeout for retrieving the schema file via HTTP is 5 seconds.
 In case there is an error when retrieving the schema, you might try and increase this setting to a higher value.